Why You Can’t Afford to Skimp on Training and Career Development

 2. Happy, Engaged Employees

 Training and development promotes a sense of pride and a feeling of belonging among employees, resulting in a higher standard of overall performance.
 The ability of your employees to confidently execute their daily tasks helps them feel satisfied and proud of the role they play in your organization.
+That, in turn, leads to a reduction in turnover.

 4. Overall Increase in Productivity